lt-www/www-ltr/data/md/albums/kitty-and-frank.md

 Mastered by Lachlan Carrick, Moose Mastering, Richmond\
 Hamish Stuart plays Craig Lauritsen custom cymbals and Gretsch drums

+Cover painting by Jonathan Throsby\
+Design layout by Anita Belia\
+LT photography by WILK

 © Lucienne Thorne | Little Secret Records 2019 | All rights reserved

 This project has been assisted by the Australia Council for the Arts